 Resource Professionals will be On-site the Day of the Sale to Answer Questions

 New to native plant gardening or just need more information?
-Along with preserve staff, River City Wild One members, Kent Conservation District staff and volunteers, members of the Native Plant Guild, and Plaster Creek Stewards will be on-site to answer your questions about which plants to use where, how to get rid of invasive species, where to find professional landscape designers and where to find additional native plant species.
+Along with preserve staff, Wild Ones River City Chapter members, members of the Native Plant Guild, and Plaster Creek Stewards will be on-site to answer your questions about which plants to use where, how to get rid of invasive species, where to find professional landscape designers and where to find additional native plant species.
 Additional resources are found below.

-Plants available at this year's sale: Coming in spring!
+Plants available at this year's sale: Coming soon!

 For additional species information and photos, visit these online databases:

 - Missouri Botantical Garden Plant Finder